 At lengths of up to 4.7 inches (12 centimeters), these facial warts garner many curious looks [source: Bothma et al].
 Most people want to know why on earth warthogs have warts, because they're obviously not helping these animals win any porcine pageants.
 Don't judge a book by its cover though.
 Looks aside, warthogs are rather interesting animals.

 While the curious bumps might give the animal its name, the fascinating features don't stop there.
 Both males and females sport two pairs of large tusks.
-The lower two, larger versions of canine teeth, point downward and come in handy for digging up roots, tubers and bulbs, part of the wild pig's largely vegetarian diet (which occasionally includes a small animal).
+The lower two, larger versions of canine teeth, point downward and come in handy for digging up roots, tubers and bulbs, part of the wild pig's largely diet (which occasionally includes a small animal).

 Although they rarely need to brandish their toothy weapons against potential predators since they can run up to 34 mph (55 kph), the sharpness of the lower tusks makes them excellent for deterring stalkers like lions, cheetahs and hyenas [source: San Diego Zoo].
 These menacing daggers can reach lengths of 6 inches (15 centimeters) [source: Kirkpatrick].